Articles & Analysis

 What Is NYC's City of Yes Zoning Plan — And Why CivicReset Supports It

 These days, whenever zoning reform in New York City comes up, one phrase is almost always part of the discussion: City of Yes for Housing Opportunity.
 So what exactly is City of Yes?
-What does it call for, when will it take effect, why is it controversial — and why does CivicReset support it?

 Why We Started CivicReset: Fighting NYC's Rent Crisis Through Zoning Reform